Drug Rehab and Alcohol Rehab in Sunderland or near Sunderland

 For help choosing between public or private drug and alcohol rehab in Sunderland, call our expert team today on 0800 088 66 86.

-Is residential rehab in Sunderland right for me?
+Is residential drug rehab and alcohol rehab in Sunderland right for me?

-Residential rehab is often the best solution for more severe cases, but it isn’t suited for everyone.
+Residential drug and alcohol rehab is often the best solution for more severe cases of addiction in Sunderland, but it isn’t suited for everyone.

 It’s usually best suited to high-risk people, including:

-• Those drinking over 25 units of alcohol a day with co-occurring mental health issues.
+- Those drinking over 25 units of alcohol a day and experiencing co-occurring mental health issues.

-• People who have significant mental health issues, which are worsened by drug and/or alcohol abuse, who would struggle with an at-home detox.
+- People who have significant mental health issues, which are worsened by drug and/or alcohol abuse, who would struggle with a home drug or alcohol detox.

-• People who have failed to remain sober after multiple attempts at at-home treatment.
+- People who have failed to remain sober after multiple attempts of home drug or alcohol treatment.

-• People who are known to commit acts of violence against loved ones while intoxicated.
+- People who are known to commit acts of violence against loved ones while intoxicated on drugs or alcohol.

-• Those who experience severe withdrawal symptoms, such as delirium tremens and alcoholic seizures.
+- Those who experience severe withdrawal symptoms after ceasing use of drugs and alcohol, such as delirium tremens and alcoholic seizures.

-When looking at each individual addiction case, we also use a variety of diagnostic criteria to judge severity.
+When looking at each individual drug and alcohol addiction case, we also use a variety of diagnostic criteria to judge severity and determine the appropriate drug and alcohol rehab treatment in Sunderland for them.

 One of the most prominent of these is the DSM-IV-TR.